mattclarke/advent_of_code_21/README.md

 ## Day 15:
 - Part 1: used BFS with heap but took me ages to get something quick.
 - Part 2: just extended it to be five times the size and added a helper method to calculate the risk.
-Takes 10 minutes to complete with pypy :( will try again later.
+Initial version took 10 minutes to complete with pypy, but re-write takes a couple of seconds.
+The mistake I initially made was to use the distance from the target as the heap priority, much better to use the distance so far.